Feastio

 Kem - Vietnamese Ice Cream

-Unlike Western-style ice creams that are predominantly cream-based, Vietnamese ice cream, known as "kem," often incorporates coconut milk, giving it a lighter, subtly sweet, and tropical flavor profile.
+Unlike Western-style ice creams, which are predominantly cream-based, Vietnamese ice cream, known as "kem," often incorporates coconut milk, giving it a lighter, subtly sweet, and tropical flavor profile.

 Typical flavors include durian, known for its distinctive taste and aroma, and tropical fruits like mango, lychee, and coconut.